 It has a sharp fall off at the front and the green is quite narrow, so it's is a difficult target to hit...

-The back nine is more demanding and quite dramatic.
+The back nine of The Hackett course (and the front nine of The Wild Atlantic Dunes) is more demanding and quite dramatic.

 The tenth is a par 4 with the green set in a huge dune ampitheatre.
 It looks good!